Kodular/Documentation/docs/components/media/player.md

 |:----:|:-------:|
 |boolean|False|

-If true, the player will pause playing when leaving the current screen; if false (default option), the player continues playing whenever the current screen is displaying or not.
+_If true, the player will pause playing when leaving the current screen; if false (default option), the player continues playing whenever the current screen is displaying or not._

 ### Source

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Player', 'Source')]]